onlyanegg/code_review/README.md

 Description:
 ----

-Run text\_to\_sql.py to store data from the `./data` directory into a sqlite3 database.
+An application which stores data contained in text files into a sqlite3 database

-Files:
+Run `text_to_sql/text_to_sql.py` to run the application.

+Contents:
 ----

+- `./text_to_sql`:
+    - Contains the main application
+- `./spec`:
+    - Contains data format files
+- `./data`:
-- text\_to\_sql.py:
+    - Contains data files
-    - The main application.
-Retrieves data from text files in the `./data` directory and stores it in a sqlite3 DB in the format specified by the related CSV file in `./spec`
-- test\_text\_to\_sql.py:
+- `./test`:
-    - Runs a single integration test which checks that the names inserted into the database match their expected values.
+    - Contains unit tests for some classes as well as an integration test
+    - Contains test data and spec directories for use with the tests